+All phases of building take place in this room.
 With the advantage of a temperature and humidity controlled building room that is isolated from the rest of the wood shop I am able to make sure that all the wood components are thoroughly dry and stable before assembly.
-Although the ambient humidity in this part of coastal Hawaii averages 80%, I maintain a relative humidity in the building room of between 45-55%.
+All of the wood that I will use within the next few years are also stored here.
+Although the ambient humidity in this part of coastal Hawaii averages 80%, I am able to maintain a relative humidity in the building room of between 45-50%.
 This assures the buyer that any changes in the wood in the future would be minimal if cared for reasonably.
 No matter what soundboard wood I choose, I always build in a 25 foot radius into the top, creating a slight arch that adds to the strength of the top and helps to reduce distortion.

 Solar powered shop in Opihikao, Hawaii